-Based on this observation, we describe a baseline algorithm for the p-MCP problem, based on BSL.
+Based on this observation, we propose a baseline algorithm for the p-MCP problem, based on BSL (Section 2.2).
 The p-BSL algorithm first computes the collectively maximal objects applying BSL.
-Then among the results, it determines the objects which are p-collectively maximal, and reports them.
+Then among the results, it determines the objects for which there exists no other object that is p-collectively preferred over them, and reports them.
 This refinement is implemented using a block-nested loop procedure.

-We also propose an extension of IND for the p-MCP problem, termed p-IND. algorithm 3 shows the changes with respect to the IND algorithm; all omitted lines are identical to those in algorithm 2.
+Additionally, we propose an extension of the IND algorithm (Section 3.2) for the p-MCP problem, termed p-IND.
+Pseudocodes and details can be found in [6].